 The landowner has confirmed that the site is available.

 The site is suitable for a Settlement Limit extension.
 The site would be accessible from Lamberts Way and is adjacent to residential development to the south and the east.
-The promoter has noted that they would wish to build one self-build dwelling. dwelling on the site, although the site is a sufficient size to
+The promoter has noted that

-6. Little Melton and Great Melton Cluster
+Little Melton and Great Melton